“Como afrolatino siento que esto también es una celebración para mí”. — Julio Berroa ’21

-- Advance Rhode Island College’s mission to serve the greater RI community
+- not only meet but elevate RIC’s mission to serve the greater RI community

-- Create an opportunity for our partners to build a multilingual, health-centered and culturally competent workforce
+- create an opportunity for our partnering employers to build a multilingual, health-centered and culturally competent workforce

-- Provide job training, career and college opportunities in high-demand areas for residents located in and near a traditionally underserved urban center in RI in high-demand areas
+- provide job training, career, and college opportunities in high-demand fields for underserved urban citizens

-- Support and complement adult education and workforce development initiatives, programming and partnerships supported by the Office of the Postsecondary Commissioner as well as other adult education and workforce development initiatives in the region
+- aid and complement adult education and workforce development initiatives, programming and partnerships supported by the Office of the Postsecondary Commissioner, as well as other adult education and workforce development initiatives in the region

 - City of Central Falls